SophieLAPIDOC/WOOF/docs/quick-start.md

 # Get started with the WOOF!
 API
 Using the WOOF!
 API is a walk in the park.
-In this tutorial, we'll show you how to find a park in your town, then add your dog's profile to the service.
+In this quick start topic, we'll show you how to find a park in your town, then add your dog's profile to the service.
 We'll also show you add a new park to WOOF!

 This should take about 15 - 20 minutes to complete.
 Just a short stroll.